Home equity loan requirements

 How to calculate home equity

-- Find your house’s real property value
+- Estimating your property value

-- Subtract your balance
+- Subtracting your balance

 How long are home equity loans?

 Lenders offer different repayment periods on home equity loans.
 Typically these loans range between five to 20 years.
 Since home equity loans have fixed rates, the amount you pay every month will always be the same.